-In a new text, the INC friends encountered a challenge they couldn't grasp.
-Job Bautista's criticisms appeared shallow, as he failed to recognize the text's ancient origins and significance.
-The complexity of the text eluded the understanding of the INC group, highlighting a gap in their comprehension.
-Job Bautista's critique lacked depth due to his oversight of the text's historical roots and deeper meanings.
-The text's ancient origin and profound significance were overlooked by the INC friends, leading to a misinterpretation of its content.
-This instance serves as a reminder of the importance of considering the historical context and underlying meanings when analyzing texts to avoid misconceptions and misinterpretations.
+In our new conversation, our INC friends had a challenge that he couldn't grasp.
+Job Bautista's criticisms appeared to be so shallow, as he failed to understand and recognize the text's ancient origins and significance.
+The complexity of the text confused the understanding of our INC Friend here, simply highlighting the gap in his comprehension.
+Job Bautista's criticisms lacked the textual understanding, possibly due to overlooking the text's historicity and its deeper meanings.
+The text's historical origin and significance were as far as I could tell, were overlooked by our INC friends, leading to a misinterpretation of its content.
+This instance serves as a reminder of the importance of considering the historical context and understanding the meanings when analyzing texts to avoid misconceptions and misinterpretations.

 Let's take a look -

-Job Bautista believed the Book of Mormon was man-made because of a line mentioning "I make it in my own knowledge."
+Job Bautista believed the Book of Mormon was man-made because of the line mentioned, "I make it in my own knowledge."
 He overlooked that this writing style is ancient.
 Nephi, for instance, openly shared how he documented their history and identified himself as the writer.
-Bautista's misunderstanding stemmed from not recognizing the traditional way of presenting history in the text.
-By not grasping this historical context, he wrongly concluded that the Book of Mormon was a human creation.
-It's crucial to understand the cultural and historical practices of writing to avoid misinterpreting ancient texts like the Book of Mormon.
+Job Bautista's misunderstanding might possibly have come from not understanding and recognizing the traditional way of presenting the historicity of the text and the style of writing.
+By not grasping this historical context, he wrongly concluded and accused that the Book of Mormon was simply man-made.
+So, take note here Job Bautista, and to our INC Friends out there, it's crucial to understand the cultural and historical practices of writing to avoid misinterpreting ancient texts like the Book of Mormon or the Bible itself.

-So, how did it show ancient style of writing?
+So, how did it show the ancient style of writing?
 The Egyptian style of Writing

 Now, brethren, if I come unto you speaking with tongues, what shall I profit you, except I shall speak to you either by revelation, or by knowledge, or by prophesying, or by doctrine? - 1 Corinthians 14:6

-In brighter context, 1 Corinthians 14:6 is part of a larger discussion Paul is having about spiritual gifts, specifically speaking in tongues and prophecy, within the Corinthian church.
+In the broader context, 1 Corinthians 14:6 is part of a larger discussion Paul is talking about spiritual gifts, and he specifically speaks about tongues and prophecy within the Corinthian church.
 In this passage, Paul is emphasizing the importance of understanding and edification within the church over the use of spiritual gifts without interpretation or clear purpose.
-He stresses that speaking in tongues is not beneficial to the congregation unless it is interpreted, so that the church may receive edification.
+He stresses that speaking in tongues is not beneficial to the congregation unless it is interpreted, so that the church may receive edification or doctrinal understanding as I call it.
 Paul is essentially saying, "What good will I be to you unless I bring you some revelation or knowledge or prophecy or word of instruction?"

-Another words from Paul himself is on the verses below -
+Another word from Paul himself is in the verses below -

 3 How that by revelation he made known unto me the mystery; (as I wrote afore in few words,